joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 NOTE - this is my first CakePHP plugin, and also my first public GitHub project.
 As far as I know the code included is all legit and open source.
 Please let me know if not.

+ALSO NOTE - [Mark Story's AssetCompress Plugin](https://github.com/markstory/asset_compress) is far more mature and feature rich that this plugin.
+This plugin is simpler and requires less configuration.

 ## Features ##

 * Combine Multiple CSS or Javascript files into one